 "Well, okay," she began, inching towards him to glance at the papers.
 He let her do so, although tensely.
 "Until now, this project has been pretty uninteresting.
-No one has mentioned anything controversial about it.
+No one had acted as if anything were...controversial...about it.
 We were given the Aisllee remnants to identify why the ship had broken up in orbit, which my supervisor explained to you.
 I was given the task of modulating the wreckage, like I told you.
 Nothing really challenging about it."
 She complained.
 "While I was inspecting the wreckage, I noticed there were quite a few parts that were manufactured by the Cold Empire.
 Including the black box."
 Her voice softened as she noticed his face darken.
 "I thought nothing of it.
 I assumed there might be some economic agreement between you, although even I know your empire's are not on the best of terms..."

 His face tightened.

 "May I?"
 She pointed to the papers.

 She rifled though them, until she found the blueprints.